mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

-  if t then t else t   # conditional expression succ t   # returns the next natural number when applied to `t` prev t   # returns the previous natural number when applied to `t` num   # a natural number
+  if t then t else t   # conditional expression succ t   # returns the next natural number when applied to `t` prev t   # returns the previous natural number when applied to `t` iszero t # returns if the argument after evaluation equals `0` num   # a natural number
 ```